How to Run a Successful Charity Poker Event

 - Set up and double-check chip stacks before players are seated.

-- Prepare a blind structure and prize structure in advance using a free program like this one, and use a projector to display all relevant poker tournament information.
+- Prepare a blind structure and prize structure in advance and use a projector to display all relevant poker tournament information.

 - Have 2 decks of cards at each table.
 Assign a dealer and have the other players at the table shuffle the other deck.
 You get more hands played per blind level this way.

 Charity Poker Cash Games